(Book 1: Lights, Captura, Action)

 ‘No worries,’ Anurag smiled back unexpectedly.
 ‘That bag was a decoy.’

 ‘Need help, Madhu!’
-Anurag called out, then to Ravi he said, ‘The real bag’s with her.
+Anurag called out.
+Then to Ravi he said, ‘The real bag’s with her.
 Maybe it’s time for you to get to work?’

-Madhu joined them within moments, crawling effortlessly out from the cabin’s rear-window, bringing the actual bag with her.
+Madhu joined them within moments, crawling effortlessly out from the cabin’s rear-window, bringing the actual Captura bag with her.
 Just as easily, the bike gained on them.

 Ravi hurriedly accepted the bag from Madhu and retrieved the device from it.
 Setting it up, he ducked under the curtain at the back and looked through the lens.
 He focused it at the agents, and a chill went down his spine.

-Then the gun fired, its sound muffled by a silencer.
+Just then, the gun fired, its sound muffled by a silencer.

-The bullet struck metal, even as Ravi’s view was blocked by something.
+The bullet struck metal even as Ravi’s view was blocked by something.
 He adjusted the Captura’s lens, zooming out to find that the back and side panels of the truck were now four-times their original height.
 Anurag let go of the lever that had allowed this life-saving alteration.

 ‘Get up, scaredy-cat!’
 Ravi barked.
 ‘Help me out here.
 You’re more skilled at this, aren’t you?
 I’m no good with all this movement!’